 One of the great benefits to RedSn0w is that it is cross compatible with both Mac OS X and Windows.
-In the past some Jailbreaking tools have been operating system specific, and this really limited the userbase of that tool.
+In the past some Jailbreaking tools (example: PwnageTool and Sn0wBreeze) have been operating system specific, and this really limited the userbase of that tool.
 RedSn0w is always available for both Mac OS X and Windows at the same time, so no usergroup is left in the dark.

 Yet another advantage to the RedSn0w Jailbreaking tool is that it encompasses so many additional features.
 Nowadays RedSn0w really is your go-to tool for everything Jailbreaking related.
 It allows you to save SHSH blobs, create custom IPSW (firmware files), fix Recovery Mode loops and so much more.
 If you are thinking about Jailbreaking your iPhone, iPod Touch, or iPad, RedSn0w would be your tool of choice.

 RedSn0w is compatible with almost all generations of the iPhone, iPod Touch and iPad running firmware versions all the way back to iOS 3.
 You can take a look at the devices and firmware versions RedSn0w currently supports below.
 Keep in mind that we will update the RedSn0w compatibility chart when new versions of RedSn0w are released to ensure it is always up to date.

 Latest RedSn0w Tethered Jailbreak: iOS 6.0.1